icis4/yat/YAT/YAT/!-Doc.User/YAT Release Notes_limited to 64 KiB for SourceForge online 'ReadMe'.txt

 - Upgrade to Visual Studio 2019 (feature request #441).
 - App.config file time stamps now reflect the build time of the binaries (bug #515).
 - 3rd party file time stamps are preserved now, i.e. reflect the original time stamp (bug #515).
-- In 3rd party use of YAT assemblies, e.g. with PowerShell or CS-Script, product name and version now reflect the YAT name and version rather than the 3rd party executable's.
+- 3rd party use of YAT assemblies, e.g. with PowerShell or CS-Script, product name and version now reflect the YAT name and version rather than the 3rd party executable's.
 Especially applies to name and version stated when writing settings files (related to feature request #429).
+- System error messages and standard message box buttons are now in English (bug #66).
 - ASCII control character replacement setting [Character] migrated to [Symbol Character] resulting in displaying as Unicode symbols U+2400..241F as well as U+2421 (bug #517, feature request #34).

 Fixed bugs:
-- ASCII control character replacement setting [Character] no longer results in exception (bug #517).
+- ASCII control character replacement setting [Character] no longer results in an exception (TargetInvocationException) (bugs #517 and #521).

 Limitations and known issues:
-- Same as previous releases, see further below.
+- Same as previous releases, see further below, except bug #66 no longer applies.

 YAT 2.4.1 :: 2021-05-15